galaxyproject/training-material/topics/dev/tutorials/tool-generators-advanced/tutorial.md

 ## Limits and scope

 - The Appliance can generate, install and run new tools from scripts on your desktop.
-    - However, it is a fully functional Galaxy instance, so it can also import any existing tool from a Toolshed and [can easily be connected to a cluster for real work](https://github.com/bgruening/docker-galaxy-stable/compose).
+    - It is a fully functional Galaxy instance, so it can also import any existing tool from a Toolshed and [can easily be connected to a cluster for real work](https://github.com/bgruening/docker-galaxy-stable/compose).
 - The ToolFactory works best wrapping simple R/Bash/Python and other interpreted scripts, with a few user supplied parameters and a few I/O history files.
 - Scripts are easier than some Conda packages